highlight/highlight/internal-docs/onboarding/template.md

 Highlight is a fast moving start up that is constantly evolving.

-If you see something you think should be changed, feel empowered to make the change through a pull request, a public slack channel, or a meeting.
+If you see something you think should be changed, feel empowered to propose changes through a pull request, a public slack channel, or a meeting.

 # Timeline